 I settled on a ‘truck tarp knot’ then got the idea that the locking guyline adjusters off my Vaude tent might do the job – and they glow in the dark too!
 My Odyssee has guylines to spare.

-Speaking of tension, nursing the loose prototype rudder over to Tanera wore me out much more than it should have – or maybe I just wasn’t paddle fit, having not been out since Mull.
-I set about making small improvements, including adding two holes in the boat’s back deck triangle (as Gumotex do) to make a cleaner run line for the pivot lines.
-It’s no great pleasure stabbing a red-hot poker into your favourite IK, but a side benefit is the rich aroma of burning Nitrilon rubber, not some cheap plastic.
+I set about making small improvements, including adding two holes in the boat’s back deck triangle (as Gumotex do on post 2016 Seawaves) to make a cleaner run line for the pivot lines.
+It’s no great pleasure stabbing a red-hot poker into your favourite IK, but a side benefit is the rich aroma of burning Nitrilon rubber, not some cheap PVC.
 I’ll track down some nice eyelets later.

-Once I realised the rudder board had come undone because I’d mounted the nut plate wrong, it was clear the strap looped to the last deck line sleeves weren’t doing much.
-The main mount was through the drain hole, which relied on the large nut plate (left) below to stay in place, plus the saddle strap (left) limiting any yawing.
+Once I realised the rudder board had come undone because I’d mounted the nut plate incorrectly, it was clear the strap looped to the rearmost deck line sleeves weren’t doing much.
+The main mount was through the drain hole, which relied on the large nut plate (left) underneath to stay fixed, plus the saddle strap (left) limiting any yawing.
 The whole plate could be slimmed down to resemble Gumotex’s factory version.

 While waiting for more chopping boards to turn up, I went out for another run with the Mk1.1 set-up.
 Much windier this time – 15 to 20mph from the SW.
 Normally I’d not go out in this, but the point of the rudder was to ease effort and improve control just before such conditions set in.

-That was the theory – in practice I struggled to get out of Old Dornie harbour against the wind and soon had to put in to readjust the pedal lines.
-What now, ffs?
+That was the theory.
+In practice I struggled to get out of Old Dornie harbour against the wind and soon had to put in to readjust the pedal lines.
+What now!?
 The luminescent Vaude clamps were effective but not a 4-second job like they should be.
-They can go back on the tent – better line locking mechanism needed.
+They can go back on the tent.
+A better line locking mechanism needed.

 I’m running out of time with the luxury of having the sea at my doorstep.
-That evening it occurred to me the rudder plate was always deflecting clockwise because the lip of one glued-on reinforcement plate underneath stopped it turning the other way.
+That evening it occurred to me the rudder plate was always deflecting clockwise because the lip of one glued-on reinforcement plate underneath pressed against the stern and stopped it turning the other way.
 I did what I’d considered initially and glued a thin strip of LDPE to act as an opposing locating edge so the plate sat more securely once saddle-strapped down to the boat’s triangular stern.

 This surely should be enough to keep the plate in place, but while I was fiddling I made a template for the triangular nut plate which might further help locate the rudder plate (right).
 When more LDPE turns up I’ll cut one out and melt another M6 nut into it. if this doesn’t work a longer plate with another through-the-deck fixture below the portage handle (as visualised above in yellow) ought to fix this once and for all.